ena-infrastructure/specifications/ena-oauth2-profile.md

 - `scope` - The issued scope(s).
 Section 5.1 of \[[RFC6749](#rfc6749)\] states that the parameter is OPTIONAL if the scopes granted are the same as those requested by the client, and REQUIRED otherwise.
 This profile states that the inclusion of the parameter is RECOMMENDED, regardless of which scopes were granted.

-Example of an access token (in the form of a signed JWT) issued along with a refresh token:
+Example of a token response message holding an access token (in the form of a signed JWT) along with a refresh token:

 ```
 HTTP/1.1 200 OK